Class of 21F

 Competitively selected SOS students in the Air University Advanced Research program (AUAR), across 10 research areas, work alongside senior mentors and subject matter experts from across AU and beyond.
 Over the last year 307 student researchers, from across the Total Force, delivered concrete solutions directly to strategic sponsors to make real, tangible change in our shared Air Force community.
 Click below to learn more about AUAR and the research opportunities we offer.
-Then, join one of our two AUAR Open Houses on Monday, March 1st at 1045 and 1445CST to learn more directly from our faculty!
+Then, join one of our Open Houses on Monday, June 14th at 1500CST to learn more directly from our faculty!
 Research Elective

 There are three elective blocks during each SOS course.
 Students are able to sign up for different topics each elective and choose from three electives or a series that continues through all three elective blocks.
 These topics vary from a wide array of options.
 SOS, AU faculty, and distinguished guests offer a dynamic array of topics from Great Power Competition, military strategy, artificial intelligence, and introversion in leadership.
 For information on the current class electives refer to the Canvas Home Page and select electives.

 Squadron Officer School Frequently Asked Questions for VIR-R should answer the most common questions for students for their upcoming course.